Korean Archaeological Society

 The Korean Archaeological Society is a professional and scholarly association of archaeologists in South Korea.
-The Society publishes the peer-reviewed Journal of the Korean Archaeological Society (Hanja: 韓國考古學報; RR: Hanguk Kogo-Hakbo).
+The society publishes the peer-reviewed Journal of the Korean Archaeological Society (Hanja: 韓國考古學報; RR: Hanguk Gogo-Hakbo).
 This journal is the South Korean equivalent of scholarly archaeological journals such as American Antiquity, Kaogu, Antiquity, and Kokogaku Kenkyu.
-The Society also hosts a national conference every year in early November.
+The society also hosts a national conference every year in early November.

 The organization has been around in one form or another since the Koreanization of archaeology began in the wake of Japanese colonial rule in Korea (c.
 1910–1945).
-Antecedents of the Korean Archaeological Society include the Korean Art Historical Society (Hanguk Misulsa Hakhwoe) and the Korean Archaeology and Ancient Art History Society (考古美術同人會; Gogo Misul Dongin Hwoe), the latter of which was formed in 1961.
+Antecedents of the Korean Archaeological Society include the Korean Art Historical Society (Hanguk Misulsa Hakhoe) and the Korean Archaeology and Ancient Art History Society (考古美術同人會; Gogo Misul Donginhoe), the latter of which was formed in 1961.
 The first issue of the journal Archaeology and Ancient Art History (考古美術; Gogo Misul) was published the previous year.
 In 1968 the name of the journal was changed to Studies in Art History (美術史硏究; Misulsahak Yeongu).

 Origins

-The year 1967 also marked the foundation of another academic society by Kim Je-won, the Head of the Korean National Museum, along with a small coterie of scholars including Kim Won-yong, Kim Jeong-gi, Yun Mu-byeong, Han Byeong-sam, Im Hyo-jae, and several others (Yoon 2006:265).
+The year 1967 also marked the foundation of another academic society by Kim Je-won, the head of the Korean National Museum, along with a small coterie of scholars including Kim Won-yong, Kim Jeong-gi, Yun Mu-byeong, Han Byeong-sam, Im Hyo-jae, and several others (Yoon 2006:265).
 These scholars were concerned about publicizing archaeological excavations in Korea more than anything else, and together they published the first issue of a journal called Archaeology (Gogohak) in 1968.
 Subsequent issues were published occasionally between 1969 and 1979.

 Yet another competing group emerged in 1967: the Association of Korean Archaeology (韓國考古學協會; Hanguk Gogohak Hyeophoe).
 This group was led by the ancient-historian/archaeologist Kim Gi-ung of Dong-A University.

 Consolidation

 In 1976, Kim Won-yong and 38 other scholars met at Korea University for a conference and formed what is essentially the modern version of the Korean Archaeological Society.
 However, the name adopted in the meeting, the Society of Korean Archaeological Studies (Hanguk Gogohak Yeongu Hakhoe) slightly differs from the name used today.
 During the same meeting, they officially dissolved the old Association of Korean Archaeology.
-Kim was installed as the first President of the Society.
+Kim was installed as the first president of the society.
 The regular publication of Hanguk Gogo-Hakbo began from this time.

 In 1986 the Korean Archaeological Society adopted its present name.